Philately in the Bournemouth Area Local Interest

 SG2265 - Studland Beach

-Mayday: Rescue at Sea - two of the five stamps to be issued on 13th March 2008 will feature the local area.
+Mayday: Rescue at Sea - two of the five stamps issued on 13th March 2008 featured the local area.

 A pictorial first day cancellation was used in Poole.